rust-embedded/wg/rfcs/0759-discovery-book-triage.md

 1. Deprecate EDB-STM.

-   * Close all open EDB-STM issues with either fixes or WONTFIX tags and an explanation.
+   * Close as many open EDB-STM issues as possible with either fixes or WONTFIX tags and an explanation.

    * Close all open EDB-STM PRs by either accepting or rejecting them with an explanation.

-2. Do a minimum-effort split of the EDB repo into three book
+2. Do a minimum-effort split of the EDB repo into two book
-   repos: EDB-STM, EDB-MB1 and EDB-MB2.
+   repos: a legacy repo and a new MB2-only repo.

-   * Fork the EDB repo to create a separate EDB-STM repo.
-In this repo, remove the MB book and examples.
+   * Fork the EDB repo to create a separate EDB-MB2 repo.
+In this repo, remove the STM book and examples; remove all MB1 material and patch all example code to be MB2-specific.

-   * Clearly mark EDB-STM as deprecated in the
-     README; clearly mark EDB-STM as deprecated on the first page; post a single open issue explaining the deprecation.
-Provide clear instructions on where to go for current information.
+   * Clearly mark the legacy repo as deprecated in the README; clearly mark EDB-STM and EDB-MB as deprecated on the first page; post an open issue explaining the deprecation.

-   * Fork the EDB repo to create a separate EDB-MB1 repo.
-In this repo, remove the STM book and examples; remove all MB2 material and patch all example code to be MB1-specific.

-   * Go through the same steps with the new EDB-MB1 repo that were gone through with EDB-STM.

-   * The EDB repo now becomes the EDB-MB2 repo.
-Remove the STM book and examples.
-Remove all MB1 material and patch all example code to be MB2-specific.
-Try to close as many issues and PRs as are easily feasible.

-   * Note that after the split the new EDB-STM and EDB-MB1 repos will not have issues or PRs available.
-This is as it should be.

-3. Do as direct a port as possible of EDB-STM content "missing" from EDB-MB2.
-EDB-MB2 should cover all major topics covered by EDB-STM.
+   * Provide clear instructions on where to go for the current EDB-MB2 book.

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this